Tintic, Eureka Lily Mining Co.

 Grant Snyder is president, T. Barrett is vice-president and Kay Bowman is secretary and treasurer.
 These gentlemen, with Bismarck Snyder and L. V. Shearer, complete the board of directors.
 Mr. Shearer is a prominent mining operator and business man of Denver.
 The other officials are well known Salt Lakers.

-(The Snyders organized their North Lily Mining company on ground that was immediately north of the Eureka Lily Mining company.)
+(The Snyders organized their North Lily Mining company on ground that was immediately north of the existing Eureka Lily Mining company.)

 (H. G. Snyder was reported as the person who made the consolidation happen, through his control of the Eureka Lily, East Tintic Development and Provo companies.)